School Counseling at Jie Ming

 At Jie Ming, we want all students to be successful, happy, and able to achieve their goals.
 Our school counselor provides services that address the three domains of student development: academic, college/career, and personal/social.
 There are three ways that our school counselor provides those services:

 Classroom lessons: The school counselor delivers lessons to every classroom at Jie Ming throughout the year.
 These lessons introduce students to topics like bullying prevention, identifying feelings, friendship, problem solving, personal safety, goal setting, and college and career exploration.
 All curriculum is aligned to SPPS Core Counseling Curriculum and designed to meet district learning targets related to social and emotional learning.
-At this time, all classroom lessons will be delivered virtually in order to limit the spread of COVID-19 and to continue to support VLS students at the same level as our in-person learners.
+School counselors also introduce students to Xello, the district's program to support students in developing a personal learning plan.

-Individual counseling: Students can meet with the counselor individually for support, whether in school or during distance learning.
+Individual counseling: Students can meet with the counselor individually for support.
 These sessions are brief in nature and not intended to replace individual therapy for youth.
 School counselors work with students to develop positive coping skills, process family change or grief and loss situations, learn emotion management techniques, and problem solve.
-For VLS students, parents and guardians can contact the counselor to schedule individual check-ins for their child or students can let their teacher know they would like to talk with the counselor.
-Students can also drop in to office hours on Wednesdays from 10:00-10:30 and Thursdays from 3:00-3:30 using the Google Meet nickname jmhansen